All Episodes

 What was the TV show?

-It was the most recent episode of the closer.
+It was the most recent episode of The Closer.

-They were just saline solution, all these chemotherapy patients were being injected with saline, and they they were continue to die, but they were suffering no effects of chemo.
+All these chemotherapy patients were being injected with saline, and they continue to die, but they were suffering no effects of chemo.

-These people are gonna die anyway.
+These people are going to die anyway.

-They at least they're gonna die looking good, they're gonna die having fun, they're gonna die living their lives instead of shriveling away after being poisoned by chemotherapy drugs.
+They're going to die living their lives instead of shriveling away after being poisoned by chemotherapy drugs.

 So it's coming.